Dimtemp/AzureDataFactory/exercise05-create-storage.md

 ## Lab overview

-Students will be able to create Azure storage accounts and Data Lake Storage accounts and explain the difference between Data Lake Storage version 1 and version 2.
+Students will be able to create Azure storage accounts and Data Lake Storage accounts and explain the difference between a storage account and and a data lake.
 They will also be able to demonstrate how to perform data loads into the data storage of choice.